ObamaCare death

 home care provided to Medicaid recipients in that 55-64 age group.
 That’s the

+minimum allowable under the 1993 law.
 “We have this population that we want to make sure they have access to

 health care,” said state Medicaid Director MaryAnne Lindeblad.
 “We